Contents

 Why the human factor was a critical success factor

 Right from the start of the project, slot-leads and key users who would be involved at the blueprint phase, and who would help define the requirements of the new system, were designated for each subsidiary.
-This method of working ensured a high level of acceptance right from the beginning of the project.
+This approach ensured a high level of acceptance right from the beginning of the project.
 We informed the slot-leads and key users on a regular basis about the project progress.
 Moreover, we created a communication template, in which all the items for project communications were included.
 This also set out communication guidelines, to ensure that the lines of communication would function in a co-ordinated manner throughout the company.

-• a solid basis for cooperation between the individual subsidiaries,
+- a solid basis for cooperation between the individual subsidiaries,

-• an opportunity to win acceptance of the project from the staff at an early stage,
+- an opportunity to win acceptance of the project from the staff at an early stage,

-• an opportunity to address and clarify any remaining issues as early as possible.
+- an opportunity to address and clarify any remaining issues as early as possible.

 In terms of Project Management, an implementation of S/4HANA is similar to an SAP ECC implementation.
 Even though there is a new database technology and there are new data structures, the general procedure to run this project has not changed that much.